JACKMCDONNELL/Talks/README.md

 - a project looking at risk predictors of need for phototherapy in the NICU

-- a 1 hour session teaching CCF Pediatric Hospital Medicine Fellows high-yield statistical concepts
+- a worksheet used to help teach CCF Pediatric Hospital Medicine Fellows high-yield statistical concepts